AMLENDU562/Pdf-Analyzer/README.md

-# PDF Analyzer And Prompt
+# PDF Analyzer And Prompter

 # About
 Developed a full-stack application that allows users to upload PDF documents and ask questions regarding the content of these documents.